 Let’s Start with the Difference Between Crème Pâtissière, Crème Anglaise and Custard.

 Crème Pâtissière is mostly used for filling a pastry – like a choux bun, a custard tart, or a doughnut.
 It would be baked or deep fried.
 As such, it needs to be quite dense, so as not too leak out of its casing or liquefy in hot oil, and remain compact once cooled.
 It also has to be more flavourful, as it’s meant to be the main star of the dessert.
 The thickness of this cream is created by adding a starch to eggs, milk and cream.
 I’m leaving the Crème Pâtissière recipe for another day.

-Perfect Sugar Free Creme Anglaise Custard is the one you want for my forthcoming Rhubarb and Ginger Crumble, a super scrumptious recipe I’ll be sharing with you very soon…
+Perfect Sugar Free Creme Anglaise Custard is perfect for my Rhubarb and Ginger Crumble, a super scrumptious recipe you may wish to check out.

 How to Make Perfect Sugar Free Creme Anglaise Custard.

 There are 3 rules you must follow.
 The first is to whip the yolks for a long time; you want them to become pale and spumescent.
 The second rule is to not let the cream reach simmering point, or worse, boil.
 The third and last rule is not to take your eyes off the custard as it cooks, not even for a second; you must move it away form the heat source as soon as it thickens.